 Source: Spotify emails

 The striking email header design here uses the logo.
 But the brand has added a unique touch by changing the logo’s color in some emails.
-If you’ve a prominent brand with a well-known logo, this is something you can consider doing.
+If you have a prominent brand with a well-known logo, this is something you can consider doing.

 Alternatively, take a creative approach by sharing your logo with an image or graphic that showcases what you do.
-This one’s a hat tip to Visme, an infographic maker that has a email header with their logo and an explanatory graphic:
+You can generate logos using a logo maker tool.
+Here's a hat tip by Visme, an infographic maker that has an email header with their logo and an explanatory graphic:

 Infographic maker